warmana/cloudant-docs-fork/source/includes/api/_replication.md

 A replication triggered by `POST`ing to `/_replicate` can be canceled by `POST`ing the exact same JSON object but with the additional `cancel` property set to `true`.

-<aside class="warning">If a replication is canceled, the request which initiated the replication fails with error 500 (shutdown).</aside>
+<aside class="warning" role="complementary" aria-label="cancelerrorcode">If a replication is canceled, the request which initiated the replication fails with error 500 (shutdown).</aside>

 The replication ID can be obtained from the original replication request if it is a continuous replication.
 Alternatively, the replication ID can be obtained from `/_active_tasks`.